jmusashi/joel-continuity-vault/substrate/continuity_geometry_as_a_unified.md

 The framework uses the structural perfection of physical systems (GR, QM) as a mirror to design resilient computational systems.

 It does not claim:
--new particles
+- new particles
--new forces
+- new forces
--new physical laws
+- new physical laws

 Instead, it claims:
 - Identity‑preservation rules are structurally identical across physical and computational substrates.